How does the farmers market community respond to COVID-19?

 Join Janie Maxwell, Executive Director of the Illinois Farmers Market Association to discuss the re-envisioned farmers market using the ILFMA Farmers Market COVID-19 guidelines for market managers, vendors and customers.
 There will be an open forum at the end of the presentation to for questions.

-4-24-2020 Farmers Markets During COVID-19 Downtown Bloomington Farmers Market (recording available).
 Catherine Dunlap from the Downtonw Bloomington Curbside farmers market, shares the curbside model, using the farmers market as the online store for orders.
 This webinar a joint venture between with the Illinois Farmers Market Association and University of Illinois Extension.
-Volunteer waiver form can be found on the ILFMA COVID-19 Toolkit page.
+Volunteer waiver form can be found on the ILFMA COVID-19 TOOLKIT PAGE

 Here are the results of the ILFMA survey of farmers market vendors done in partnership with the Illinois Specialty Growers Association.
 Seventy-nine vendors shared their data.
 Complete survey results at bottom of page.

-"Farmers’ markets are deemed essential in the EO.
+“Farmers’ markets are deemed essential in the EO.
 They do not have to be “certified.”
-The social distancing requirement must be demonstrably conveyed to all farmers’ market participants."
+The social distancing requirement must be demonstrably conveyed to all farmers’ market participants.””Farmers’ markets are deemed essential in the EO.
+They do not have to be “certified.”
+The social distancing requirement must be demonstrably conveyed to all farmers’ market participants.”

 We need your help!